 You’ll understand sustainability issues from a global perspective, find out how critical sustainability practices are to future generations, and develop the skills necessary to help achieve a more energy and resource efficient world.

 a broad range of adaptable skills,

-You must have a bachelor degree in science and have achieved competency in business, environmental science, science, engineering, health or arts to the level of second-year tertiary study, OR
+- Recognised bachelor degree in science and have achieved competency in business, science, engineering, health or arts to the level of second-year tertiary study, OR